omaskery/derpy/README.md

 The derpy.json file will now contain information describing your new dependency, but nothing will be fetched yet.

+- Want to track a specific version of a dependency?
+See the --version parameter for `derpy add`
+- Want to place the dependency somewhere other than `project_dir/deps/`?
+See the --target parameter for `derpy add`
+- Have specifal key:value pairs that your version control system needs per-dependency?
+See the --option parameter for `derpy add`

 ## acquiring dependencies

 To fetch dependencies for your project simply run: